I Am Happy

 I Am Happy is a 2009 South Korean drama film directed by Yoon Jong-chan, starring Hyun Bin and Lee Bo-young.
 It is a film adaptation of Yi Chong-jun's short novel Mr. Cho, Man-deuk, which tells a story about wounded souls and an encounter between a patient and a nurse who met in a mental institution.
 The film was released in theaters on November 26, 2009.

 The film was selected to be screen at the 13th Busan International Film Festival in 2008.
 However, it was not released in theaters until late 2009.

 Plot

 The deeply troubled Man-soo (Hyun Bin) becomes a patient at a psychiatric ward.
-He has a mother who suffers from dementia and a brother who is addicted to gambling.
-These sad and angry memories about his family always tie Man-soo down and are the reasons why he suffers from mental illness.
+He has a mother who has dementia and a brother who is addicted to gambling.
+These sad and angry memories about his family always tie Man-soo down and are the reasons why he has mental illness.
 Now institutionalized, Man-soo falls in love with Soo-kyung (Lee Bo-young), a nurse, who is also dealing with her own personal issues.